Damilola Akinniyi

 You must know your influence zone.

-Because soil never lies.
-It just listens, supports, and shows us how to stand strong together.
+Because soil never lies, it listens, supports, and shows us how to stand strong together.

 Leave a Reply